timmywil/panzoom/README.md

 ## SVG support

 Panzoom supports panning and zooming SVG elements directly, in browsers that support SVG.
+Note that animations do not work on SVG elements, but one could implement transitions manually by overriding the `setTransform()` method and integrating a tweening library for javascript animations (such as [tween.js](http://www.createjs.com/#!/TweenJS)).

-**Note:** *There is a [known issue with Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=530985) and using the `focal` option.
-Firefox does not correctly maintain the dimensions of SVG parent elements, which throws off offsets.*
+**Compatibility note:** *There is a [known issue with Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=530985) and using the `focal` option.
+Firefox does not correctly maintain the dimensions of SVG parent elements, which throws off offsets.
+If using the `focal` option with SVG, the workaround is to set the correct offset on the Panzoom instance manually using `Panzoom.prototype.parentOffset` ([example](http://jsfiddle.net/timmywil/Vu8nA/)).*

 ## Loading Panzoom
 Panzoom can be included with your scripts at the end of the body,